 Music — I’m a sucker for anything with a killer beat, poetic lyrics or a soulful singer.
 Here are some of my current favorites: Thrice, The Black Keys, Kendrick Lamar, Tame Impala, J Cole, Johnny Cash, Logic, Anthony Hamilton, Anderson Paak and Stevie Wonder.

-Books — I’m into a lot of different genres but here are some of my all-time favorites: The Brother’s Karamazov, Harry Potter, Dracula, The Curious Incident of the Dog in the Night-Time, Jane Eyre, The Kite Runner, anything by Flannery O’Connor, The Road, Queen of the Tearling…
+Books — I’m into a lot of different genres but here are some of my all-time favorites: The Brother’s Karamazov, Harry Potter, Dracula, The Curious Incident of the Dog in the Night-Time, Jane Eyre, Crime and Punishment, Game of Thrones, The Kite Runner, anything by Flannery O’Connor, The Road, Queen of the Tearling…

-Fun Fact — I lived in Thailand for half a year and am internationally certified to teach English as a foreign language.
+Fun Fact — I lived in Thailand for half a year and I’m internationally certified to teach English as a foreign language.

 what’s the deal with this blog?